Navy Federal Credit Union (NFCU), usually referred to as Navy Federal or Navy Fed, is a global credit union based out of Vienna, Virginia.

 Visa Signature Flagship Rewards

-Signature Flaghship Rewards has no annual fee for your first year, but it’s $49 for each year after.
+Signature Flagship Rewards has no annual fee for your first year, but it’s $49 for each year after.
 You’ll also get a free Amazon Prime membership for a year ($130 value).

 GO Rewards

-GO Rewards is a no-annual fee credit card that comes with an intro APR on purchases of 0% for 6 months.
-For rewards, you’ll get triple points at restaurants, double points on gas, and single points on everything else.
+GO Rewards is a no-annual-fee credit card that pays triple points at restaurants, double points on gas, and single points on everything else.

 Platinum

 Platinum is a good option if you’re looking to save on interest.
-There are no rewards, but with a 12-month 0% intro APR on balance transfers, it’s a good choice to help pay down existing debt.
+There are no rewards, but with its lower APR on purchases and balance transfers, it’s a good choice to help pay down existing or new debt.

 nRewards Secured

-nRewards Secured is a card for those who are new to credit cards and looking to establish their credit score.
+nRewards Secured is a card for those new to credit cards and looking to establish their credit score.
 There’s no annual fee, and all purchases earn single points.

-What makes the card unique is that it’s linked to your savings account.
-The balance in your credit card established the credit limit for the card, so you won’t have to worry about spending more than you have.
+The card is unique because it’s linked to your savings account.
+The balance in your savings account establishes the credit limit for the card, so you won’t have to worry about spending more than you have.

 After 6 months, your account is reviewed, and if you’re eligible, you can upgrade to a cashRewards card.

-Here are the top features that Navy Federal Credit Union has to offer its members:
+Here are the top features that Navy Federal Credit Union offers its members:

-Navy Federal has 344 brick and mortar branches, including 26 international locations and 184 branches on or near military installations.
+Navy Federal has 350 brick-and-mortar branches, including many international locations and 53 branches on or near military bases.

 Its greatest presence is in Virginia near its headquarters, but Navy Federal currently operates branches in 30 US states.